zgibberish/zgibberish/README.md

  # Hi, I’m gibberish!

-I poke around with stuff, currently learning about game modding and writing documentation (specifically for Rotwood).
+I poke around with stuff, currently modding for [Rotwood](https://store.steampowered.com/app/2015270/Rotwood/).

-Email: gbjgms@gmail.com (I always check my emails).

-(Feel free to send me a DM on Discord: @zgibberish)
+You can send me an email at gbjgms@gmail.com or on Discord @zgibberish :3